 An engineering graduate of U.C.
-Berkeley, also performed graduate work in technology and business at Santa Clara University and UCLA.
+Berkeley.
+Graduate work in technology and business at Santa Clara University and UCLA.
 Member of the AES, the ASC Technology Committee, a SMPTE Fellow, and awarded the ShoWest Award of Appreciation for Contribution to the Advancement of Digital Cinema in 2006.

 Michael's career began in Silicon Valley with Interdesign, where he designed semiconductor integrated circuits for Intersil, Burr Brown, Memorex, and others.
 His interests pulled him towards audio, first as an executive of consumer loudspeaker manufacturer DWD Audio, and later with Dolby Laboratories, where he led the development of Dolby's early cinema products for film.
 At Dolby, he developed the 70mm split surround format, introduced with the original release of Apocalypse Now, and precursor to 5.1 sound.
 He led the development of Dolby's flagship studio and cinema products in the early 80's.
 The Dolby CP200, his first full-featured cinema sound processor, became the reference sound processor for THX.
 Hooked on cinema, Mr. Karagosian continued to explore audio for cinema as Chief Engineer for BGW Systems, where he oversaw development of systems for large format and special venue cinema.
 As a consultant, he employed his talents in large format cinema development for Iwerks Entertainment.